Configuring, starting, and stopping binary log (binlog) replication

 instance running external to Amazon RDS.

-Before you run mysql.rds_set_external_master_with_delay
+Before you run mysql.rds_set_external_master_with_delay, you must

 configure the instance of MySQL running external to Amazon RDS to be a source database